Hikmahx/wl-audio/README.md

-# Payroll System - A payment display application
+# WL Audio - An audio application

-This is the documentation for the Payroll System, an application that displays payment information for employees.
+This is the documentation for the WL Audio, an application that allows you to play audio.

 ## Table of Contents